by Nebula Haze

 I like Armor Si by General Hydroponics, but again that’s because they make my base nutrients.
 There is a silica supplement available from almost every major nutrient company out there and you’re least likely to run into problems if you go with the company that matches your nutrients.

 Note: Silica supplements (or more specifically Potassium silicate) will raise the pH of your water, so you may need to use a little bit extra PH Down.
 Learn more about pH.

 The types of microorganisms that attack roots thrive in hot, wet conditions without much oxygen.
-So not only does heat bother your plants directly, the roots may become diseased.
 Unfortunately, in hydroponics your water can’t hold as much dissolved oxygen when it’s hot, and dissolved oxygen is one of the best ways to fight off root disease.